 On the hottest day of 2013 I was asked by Director, Marty Stalker to capture some production stills of a music video for renowned Belfast artist Circuit21.
 The music video was to be filmed in a warm, dark and enclosed environment featuring two cage fighters and an array of extras.

 Sin City meets Fight Club this was to be a gritty production with dense smoke and artificial rain.
 In this section of the narrative video ‘Circuit21‘ played the role of cage fight referee.
-You can keep up to date with future releases via the Circuit21 website here.

 Please note these are not frames from the actual music video but simply a documentary of the creation.
 They are behind the scenes images that also feature the crew and production team.